Cylinders as Left Invariant CMC Surfaces in $\operatorname{Sol}_3$ and $E(\kappa,\tau)$-Spaces Diffeomorphic to $\mathbb{R}^3$: Horizontal mcH -cylinders in Sol

-In this section we study constant mean curvature surfaces invariant under translation along the base $c$ of $\Sol$.
-First we describe properties of the differential equation for constant mean curvature surfaces invariant by $\Gamma$.
+In this section we study constant mean curvature surfaces invariant under left translation along the base $c$ of $\Sol$.
+First we describe properties of the differential equation for constant mean curvature surfaces invariant by $(\Phi_s)_{s\in\R}$, as defined in \eqref{htranslation}.
 These are natural implications by the geometry of $\Sol$.
 Then we discuss the solution of this ODE geometrically.
-We use the maximum principle to derive properties, which let us extend the respective graph by reflections to an embedded closed solution curve.
-We also discuss further solutions obtained numerically.
+We use the maximum principle to derive properties which let us extend the respective graph by reflections to an embedded closed solution curve.
+Since $c$ is a horizontal geodesic, we call the surfaces \emph{horizontal \mcH-cylinders}.
+We also discuss further solutions which we obtained computationally.